-While we usually think of our mobile devices as great for music listening of all kinds, increasingly our Android phones and tablets are being used for listening to podcasts.
+While we usually think of our mobile devices as great for listening to music of all kinds, increasingly our Android phones and tablets are being used for listening to podcasts as well.
 We produce a bunch of them here at Mobile Nations, and the popularity and scale of the podcast continues to grow.
 But just as is the case with music player apps, not all podcast players are created equally.

 Thankfully Android is blessed with a strong selection of podcast apps to choose from, but there are some more worth your time – and money – than others.
 So, head on past the break to see the top podcast apps for Android.
 And once you've chosen, why not subscribe to the Android Central podcast and join us each week for a listen!

 Originally published June 2014, updated for April 2016.

 Pocket Casts has long been a favorite among avid podcast listeners, but in its current incarnation it has arguably risen to the top of the mountain.
 If you want style and function, cloud sync, a huge library, video support, variable speed playback oh and not forgetting Chromecast support, then look no further.
 The folks at developer Shifty Jelly have you covered with all of those.

 Add to all that a widget, full controls in the notification tray, auto download and delete, filters and playlists, a sleep timer and OPML import and export support and you're looking at one of the most full-featured podcast apps available in Google Play.
 And it goes beyond Google Play, too; Pocket Casts is also available on iOS, Windows Phone and the web, keeping your podcasts in sync no matter what device you're on.
 That extends even to the car with support for Android Auto, and you can keep control from your wrist, too, with Android Wear.